A guide to the top Zendesk products in 2026

 1. Zendesk Support

-What it is: This is the heart and soul of Zendesk.
+What it is: This is the heart of the platform.
 At its core, Zendesk Support is a ticketing system that pulls in customer conversations from email, web forms, and social media, and then neatly organizes them into one shared inbox for your agents.

 Pros: It’s a workhorse for tracking customer issues from the moment they come in until they’re solved.
 You can set up all sorts of automated workflows with triggers and automations, and use Service Level Agreements (SLAs) to make sure your team is hitting its response time targets.